beyond-blockchain/ledger_subsystem/bbc1/core/ethereum/README.md

 3. Load the account with ETH from the specified network

-For that, for ropsten, faucets like https://faucet.ropsten.be can be used.
+For that, for goerli, faucets like https://goerlifaucet.com can be used.
 The balance can be confirmed with "balance" command of eth_subsystem_tool.py.

 4. Deploy BBcAnchor smart contract
 ```